Community-Open-Thrust/Athena-A-2ET-1.64_Community/README.md

 The main of repository will be locked to the initial commit to avoid losing information.
 Please do create a new branch for a new version or create your own fork.
 Please check the branch for the early or the last version of the project.
+The Initial Commit Release date is 14th of July 2023 for the Athena-A-2ET-1.64 (known as Athena 1.64 )